josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 * State values relevant to the component get passed in as props (updated with every application state change)
 * Functions to update application state also get passed to the component as props.
 (Each of these functions dispatches a corresponding action to a reducer in order to update the Redux store)

-## Some magic behind the scenes: action creators and mapDispatchToProps shorthand
+## Some magic behind the scenes: mapDispatchToProps shorthand
 In Redux we generally use a slightly different pattern than what we saw with the `useReducer` hook.
 Rather than dispatching actions directly from our components, we define  *action creators*.
 Then we use those action creators to define simple functions that our components can call directly in order to update the store.
 That mapping happens in the second argument to `connect`, `mapDispatchToProps`.

 Thanks to `connect`, we can now just call the function `props.updateTitle` from within our component, and the right action type and payload will be dispatched to the reducer.
 This pattern of mapping *action creators* to functions with the same name allows React Redux to simplify things one step further, working some magic behind the scenes.
 Rather than writing all of this: